Join the Campaign!

 CAMPAIGN NEWS

-Carol Hasse, an integral leader in Jefferson County’s flourishing maritime culture and economy for more than 40 years, has launched her campaign for reelection as Port Commissioner.
+Carol Hasse, an integral leader in Jefferson County’s flourishing maritime culture and economy for more than 40 years, is seeking reelection as Port Commissioner for a second four-year term.
 Hasse points to Port progress during her first term, and she is eager to serve for another four years to make use of the experience she has gained and the relationships she has developed.

 “We’ve improved infrastructure and expanded facilities, and at the same time protected delicate local ecosystems.
 More projects are planned, and the funding is in place.
 It would be an honor to continue to serve.”